Liberty Mutual: Structural changes

 In 1964, Liberty Mutual Insurance Company began offering life insurance through its Liberty Life Assurance Branch.
-In 2002, the company converted into its current mutual holding company structure, which would allow it to offer stock while remaining a mutual company.
+In 2002, the company converted into its current mutual holding company structure, which would allow it to offer company's shares while remaining a mutual company.
 The conversion was controversial, as some policyholders believed the change would dilute their interest in the overall company, reduce their voting control, and limit their dividends.
 A lawsuit was filed, alleging that information provided to policyholders was misleading.
 Liberty Mutual settled the lawsuit in December 2001, which required additional disclosure and limited certain compensation to company officers and directors.
 Despite these concerns, the plan was approved by voting policyholders around November 2001.
 Leveraging the greater flexibility of the mutual holding company structure, Liberty Mutual transformed from a single-line, highly regional insurer to one of the world's leading property and casualty insurance companies.

 Growth and acquisitions

 Liberty Mutual's growth has been both organic and through acquisition.
 Early acquisitions were small, but Liberty Mutual has made several large acquisitions over the past decade, including the high-profile acquisition of Safeco Corporation in 2008.
 Liberty Mutual agreed to acquire all outstanding shares of Safeco for $68.25 per share, for a total transaction price of approximately $6.2 billion.
 The result of this activity was an increase in revenue from $6 billion to over $30 billion in twelve years.
 In 1999, the company purchased Wausau Insurance Cos.

 Liberty Mutual created a 2006 television commercial depicting people doing good for others, reporting that the "overwhelming" positive response led to its decision to create the website The Responsibility Project.
 Liberty Mutual is the sole corporate sponsor of the long-running PBS documentary series American Experience.
 In 2011, as part of the company's "Real America" campaign, the company introduced two new commercials featuring Sacagawea and Paul Revere.

-In 2011, the company began construction of the Liberty Mutual Tower, a 22-story skyscraper as part a headquarters expansion project.
+In 2011, the company began constructing the Liberty Mutual Tower, a 22-story skyscraper as part of a headquarters expansion project.
 The building received its certificate of occupancy in June 2013.

 In May 2017, Liberty Mutual Insurance completed its acquisition of Bermuda-based Ironshore Inc. from Fosun International Limited for $2.93 billion.
 In October 2019, Liberty Mutual acquired Nationale Borg, Nationale Borg Reinsurance and AmTrust Insurance Spain, which are credit and surety reinsurance subsidiaries of AmTrust Financial Services.

 In July 2021, Liberty agreed to acquire State Auto Group for over $2 billion.
 In August 2022, Liberty acquired AmGeneral Insurance Berhad, a Malaysia insurance company.

 Organizational structure

 Strategic business units

-Liberty Mutual conducts all of its business through four strategic business units: US Consumer Markets, Commercial Insurance, Global Consumer Markets and Global Specialty.
+Liberty Mutual conducts all of its business through two strategic business units: US Retail Markets, and Global Risk Solutions.